-At the end of April, one CMS Wave issue (Issue 25) remained open:
+At the end of February, two issues remained open:

-• Issue 25 was logged in November to address the implementation of interfaces with DFS Treasury's new investment portfolio data provider as part of the CMS Wave.
+- Issue 25 was logged in November to address the implementation of interfaces with DFS Treasury's new investment portfolio data provider as part of the CMS Wave. - Issue 26 was logged in December to address the implementation of interfaces to support the accounting of DFS Treasury banking activity as it pertains to the use of subaccounts and concentration accounts.